riceissa/issarice.com/wiki/hiring-and-judging-character.md

     > were making a considered decision to de-prioritize this aspect of
     > the field; (b) didn’t have much experience or knowledge of this
     > area of the field.

+    (So the general lesson here might be "do your homework" before trying to hire people.)